U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 The Availability and Price of Petroleum and Petroleum Products Produced in Countries Other Than Iran

-- Estimates that the largest inventory builds of 2015 already occurred and a gradual tightening of the market into 2016 are supported by reduced contango (when near-term prices are lower than farther dated ones) in the Brent futures curve.
-The Brent 1st–13th month spread averaged about $5/b lower for the five-trading-days ending June 23 (Figure 3), with the discount for near-month contracts declining $3/b compared to the March and April 2015 average (Figure 2).
+- Continued strong builds in global inventory levels in June and July led to increased contango (when near-term prices are lower than further dated ones) in the Brent futures curve.
+The Brent 1st-13th month spread averaged about -$5/b in June and July (Table 2), with the discount for near-month contracts increasing by less than $1/b compared to the May 2015 average.

-- Global surplus crude oil production capacity averaged 1.7 million b/d in May and June, 0.4 million b/d lower than this time last year (Table 3).
-This level of spare production capacity is roughly unchanged relative to the available surplus capacity in March and April.
-Spare capacity is typically an indication of market conditions, and surplus capacity below 2.5 million b/d is an indicator of a tight market.
+- Global surplus crude oil production capacity averaged 1.4 million b/d in June and July, 0.6 million b/d lower than at the same time last year.
+Spare capacity is typically an indication of market conditions, and surplus capacity below 2.5 million bbl/d is an indicator of a tight market.
 However, the current volume of global oil inventories makes the current low surplus capacity level less significant.
-Nonetheless, low surplus capacity heightens uncertainty about the market's ability to counteract unforeseen supply outages, particularly in the current geopolitical climate with ongoing conflicts in or next to major oil producing countries in the Middle East and North Africa, which has lent support to crude oil prices in recent months.
+Nonetheless, low surplus capacity heightens uncertainty about the market's ability to counteract unforeseen supply outages, particularly in the current geopolitical climate with ongoing conflicts in or next to major oil producing countries in the Middle East and North Africa (Table 3c of the STEO).

-- Iran's petroleum and other liquids production averaged 3.4 million b/d in May and June, of which 2.9 million b/d was crude oil and the remainder was condensate and natural gas plant liquids.
-EIA estimates that Iran's petroleum and other liquids production averaged almost 3.4 million b/d in 2014, nearly 0.2 million b/d above the 2013 level but the same as the 2012-14 average (Table 1).
+- Iran's petroleum and other liquids production averaged 3.5 million b/d in June and July, of which 2.8 million b/d was crude oil and the remainder was condensate and natural gas plant liquids (Table 1).
+EIA estimates that Iran's petroleum and other liquids production increased about 0.1 million b/d in June and July compared with the previous two-month period due to an increase in condensate output.

-- EIA revised the preliminary estimates of petroleum and other liquids production and consumption for March and April published in the previous edition of this report.
-Global petroleum and other liquids production for March and April was revised upward by 1.0 million b/d to average 95.3 million b/d, while global consumption was revised upward by 0.2 million b/d to average 92.5 million b/d.
-Changes in global supply were the result of higher-than-expected U.S. and Canada production volumes, which accounted for more than 0.7 million b/d of the upwards revision.
-Global unplanned disruptions and OPEC spare production capacity remained unchanged.
+- EIA revised the preliminary estimates of petroleum and other liquids production and consumption for the previous two-month period.
+Global petroleum and other liquids production for April and May was revised upward by 0.3 million b/d to average 95.3 million b/d, while global consumption was also revised higher by about 0.3 million b/d to average 92.7 million b/d.
+Changes in global supply were the result of higher-than-expected production in the United States, Iraq, and Saudi Arabia.

 |2012 - 2014